Swedemon/MzFightReporter/README.md

 1. In the UI click on the 'Settings' tab and enter the below settings.
 Click Apply to save.
       1. Set the value of 'Twitch Channel Name' to your main channel name.
       1. Set the value of 'Twitch Bot Token' to the copied access token.
-- Note: To disable the twitch bot revert 'Twitch Channel Name' back to empty.
+- Note: To disable the twitch bot deselect twitch in the settings and apply.
 ## Sneak Peek
 <p align="center"><img src="https://i.imgur.com/aVArOrV.png"/></p>
 <p align="center"><img height="100" src="https://i.imgur.com/kFKqXaP.png"/></p>